IBM/icp4d-telco-manage-ml-project/README.md

    ![configure_db_creds](doc/src/images/configure_dbcred.png)

+> **Note:** Run the below step (`Add the Dataset`) ONLY if you have not completed the [Data Virtulisation tutorial](https://developer.ibm.com/tutorials/query-across-distributed-data-sources-as-one-data-virtualization-for-data-analytics/).

 #### Add the Dataset

 In section `2.2 Add Dataset`, highlight the blank cell by clicking on it.
 Click on the *10/01* button to select a specific data set.